-- (1) If the underwriters exercise their over-allotment option in full, Mr. Hayne will sell an additional 110,000 shares and Mr. Senk will sell an additional 40,000 shares. - (2) After this offering, our directors and executive officers as a group will beneficially own 8,189,777 shares, representing approximately 41.8% of our then outstanding common shares. - (3) Includes 533,334 shares owned by the Irrevocable Trust of Richard A. Hayne, 533,334 shares owned by the Irrevocable Trust of Elizabeth Van Vleck, 38,300 shares owned by the Hayne Foundation and 2,994 shares allocated under the company's 401(k) Savings Plan (formerly the Profit-Sharing Fund).
-Excludes 144,498 shares beneficially owned by Mr. Hayne's spouse, as to which he disclaims beneficial ownership.

-(4) May include shares owned by trusts of which Richard A. Hayne is a trustee.

-(5) Includes 330,000 shares subject to presently exercisable options and 641 shares allocated under the company's 401(k) Savings Plan (formerly the Profit-Sharing Fund).
-Excludes 120,000 shares subject to options that are not currently exercisable.

-- (6) Includes 72,000 shares subject to presently exercisable options and 1,800 shares held by a trust of which Mr. Lawson is a trustee.
+- (1) If the underwriters exercise their over-allotment option in full, Mr. Hayne, or certain entities controlled by him, will sell an additional 110,000 shares and Mr. Senk will sell an additional 40,000 shares. - (2) After this offering, our directors and executive officers as a group will beneficially own 8,291,877 shares, representing approximately 42.0% of our then outstanding common shares. - (3) Includes 533,334 shares owned by the Irrevocable Trust of Richard A. Hayne, 533,334 shares owned by the Irrevocable Trust of Elizabeth Van Vleck, 38,300 shares owned by the Hayne Foundation and 2,994 shares allocated under the company's 401(k) Savings Plan (formerly the Profit-Sharing Fund).
+Excludes 144,498 shares beneficially owned by Mr. Hayne's spouse, as to which he disclaims beneficial ownership. - (4) Includes 300,000 shares being sold by the Hayne Family Limited Partnership I, which were transferred to such partnership, directly or indirectly, by Mr. Hayne subsequent to February 28, 2002, 28,000 shares being sold by the Irrevocable Trust of Richard A. Hayne and 28,000 shares being sold by the Irrevocable Trust of Elizabeth Van Vleck. - (5) Includes 330,000 shares subject to presently exercisable options and 641 shares allocated under the company's 401(k) Savings Plan (formerly the Profit-Sharing Fund).
+Excludes 120,000 shares subject to options that are not currently exercisable. - (6) Includes 72,000 shares subject to presently exercisable options and 1,800 shares held by a trust of which Mr. Lawson is a trustee.
 Excludes 10,000 shares subject to options that are not currently exercisable. - (7) Includes 72,000 shares subject to presently exercisable options.
 Excludes 10,000 shares subject to options that are not currently exercisable. - (8) Includes 40,000 shares subject to presently exercisable options.
 Excludes 10,000 shares subject to options that are not currently exercisable.